the1lab/1lab/src/Cat/Functor/Adjoint/Reflective.lagda.md

 ## Constructing reflective subcategories

 Earlier, we saw that any reflective subcategory has an invertible counit.
-We will now prove the converse: if the counit of an adjuction is invertible, then the left adjoint is a reflector.
+We will now prove the converse: if the counit of an adjunction is invertible, then the left adjoint is a reflector.

 <!--